We've created a strategy for each specific area of transport planning, which support the main Local Transport Plan document:

 The road safety strategy seeks to promote a safer and greener highway in order to reduce and prevent road casualties.

-A new road safety strategy is currently under development and will be available in spring 2019.
+A new road safety strategy is currently under development and will be available in 2020.

 Rural transport strategy

-The rural transport strategy aims to ensure that transport services in rural areas enable people to access important destinations and services.
+The rural transport strategy (PDF 5.7MB)opening in a new window aims to ensure that transport services in rural areas enable people to access important destinations and services.
 It also seeks to encourage residents to travel by methods other than car.

 SMoTs (Sustainable Modes of Travel)